-ANY information in the MiFID Information Package and/or as may be provided by Bank (or any of its affiliates) from time to time is provided for information only and does not constitute, and should not be construed as, investment advice or a recommendation to buy, sell or otherwise transact in Financial Instruments or in making any investment.
+ANY information in this Document and/or as may be provided by Bank (or any of its affiliates) from time to time is provided for information only and does not constitute, and should not be construed as, investment advice or a recommendation to buy, sell or otherwise transact in Financial Instruments or in making any investment.

-The information in the MiFID Information Package is provided solely on the basis that a customer (existing or potential) makes his own investment decisions and the Bank has not taken into account the particular investment objectives or financial situation of any person in preparing the information in the MiFID Information Package.
-In addition, nothing in the MiFID Information Package shall, or is intended to, constitute financial, legal, accounting or tax advice.
+The information in this document is provided solely on the basis that a customer (existing or potential) makes his own investment decisions and the Bank has not taken into account the particular investment objectives or financial situation of any person in preparing the information in this document.
+In addition, nothing in this document shall, or is intended to, constitute financial, legal, accounting or tax advice.